Magic and sparkle…

 About igmorrison

-Modern day marketing man, living in an old mans world...
-If you want to know more about me, visit: www.linkedin.com/in/igmorrison find me on twitter @igmorrison or just leave me a comment.@igmorrison
+Modern day marketing comms man.
+If you want to know more about me, visit: www.linkedin.com/in/igmorrison find me on twitter @igmorrison or just leave me a comment.Categories

 Ye olde archive